 “POKÉMON X KOGEI | Playful Encounters of Pokémon and Japanese Craft” puts the focus on a pair of Japanese cultural exports and the collision between a decades-old gaming franchise and centuries-old crafting techniques.

 For video game fans, the phrase “Pokémon exhibition” is probably all the convincing they need to swing by JAPAN HOUSE.
-But the Hollywood cultural center’s gallery will use the imagined world of Pokémon to spotlight the traditional techniques behind the 70 or so works of ceramics, textiles, lacquer and metalwork on display (for example, how crafts’ reliance on the earth’s basic materials and forces are similar to the game’s elemental types).
+But the Hollywood cultural center’s gallery has used the imagined world of Pokémon to assemble a superb spotlight on the traditional Japanese craft techniques—like ceramics, textiles, lacquer and metalwork—behind the 70 or so works on display (for example, how crafts’ reliance on the earth’s basic materials and forces are similar to the game’s elemental types).